 Free to Feed Is Here To Help You Succeed in Breastfeeding Your Baby With Food Allergies

 Removing soy from your diet is an inconvenience, to say the least.
 As if caring for a baby wasn’t hard enough!
-Be encouraged, mama.
-If you’re determined to continue breastfeeding your baby – we’re determined to help you succeed!
+If you’re determined to continue breast or body feeding your baby – we’re determined to help you succeed!

-We’re so proud and happy to say Dr. Trill is currently doing the first-ever study looking at cow’s milk protein and soy in breastmilk!
-Imagine knowing your breast milk doesn’t contain soy – you’d finally be Free to Feed.
+We’re so proud and happy to say Free to Feed is currently doing the first-ever study looking at cow’s milk protein and soy transfer to human milk!
+Imagine knowing your milk doesn’t contain soy – you’d finally be Free to Feed.

-This is what Freedom Strips are all about!
+This is what our allergen detection kit for human milk is all about!
 Join the waitlist here.
-Dr. Trill’s groundbreaking work is for you, your baby, and the future of infant food allergies.
+Our groundbreaking work is for you, your baby, and the future of infant food allergies.

 If you want a personalized game plan for removing soy and possible other allergens from your diet, consider a one-on-one consult.
 The consults help you and your baby.
 If you’re feeling lost or cutting foods left and right, or are ready to reintroduce allergens into the baby's diet, we’ll walk you through the minefield.

-To stay updated on all things baby-food-allergy-related, follow Dr. Trill on Instagram!
+To stay updated on all things baby-food-allergy-related, follow us on Instagram!

 You really are doing a great job.
 Remember you’re not alone and hang in there!